plait-lab/edit-mirror/docs/installation.md

 If everything is set up properly, you will see the following lines of text:

-    [SUCCESS] Sucessfully connected to the Edit Mirror Backend [SUCCESS] Your Edit Mirror ID was recognized as valid by the backend
+    [SUCCESS] Sucessfully connected to the Edit Mirror Backend.
+    [SUCCESS] Your Edit Mirror ID was recognized as valid by the backend.

 If you do not see these lines of text, please reach out to Justin Lubin at [justinlubin@berkeley.edu](mailto://justinlubin@berkeley.edu).